 We are ALL SUPERHEROES my friends … some of us just don’t know it!
-I mean, let’s be honest … NO parent should EVER have to bury a child.
-It’s just not natural.
-None of us should have to bury anyone!
-But having done so myself, then lived, survived, RISEN and THRIVED to tell about it?
+I mean, let’s be honest – no parent should have to bury their child.
+It’s just not the natural order.
+None of us should have to bury anyone EVER!
+But having done so myself way too many times to count by now, then lived, survived, RISEN and THRIVED to tell about it?
 I’m here to tell you that although I didn’t quite realize it at the time, my tiny angel’s death was the catalyst to all the best and most endearing parts of what my human spirit could truly withstand and become.

-I’m a living, breathing “Dark Knight Of LIGHT” who’s found the strength, courage and determination to rise above the demons, challenges, conflicts and chaos I’ve internalized at different points that tried to take me down, which for the record, is exactly what makes Batman so relatable to me.
+I’m a living, breathing “Dark Knight Of LIGHT” who’s found the strength, courage and determination to rise above the demons, conflicts and chaos I’d internalized at different points that tried to take me down, which for the record, is exactly what makes Batman so relatable to me.
 He’s the only superhero of the historic thousands whose secret identity IS his mask.
-Whereas, Clark Kent and Peter Parker “wear the masks” of Superman and Spider-Man?
-Bruce Wayne is the mask for his true identity, “Batman”.
+Whereas, Clark Kent and Peter Parker wear the masks of Superman and Spider-Man, Bruce Wayne is the mask for Batman.
 He’s a mortal super human hiding in plain site, with a list a mile long of perfectly matched villains that took him to the rails against personal weaknesses that eventually became his strengths.
 Two-Face challenged the duality of his personality and the two different paths Fate offered.
 Poison Ivy challenged his struggle with lust and temptation.
 Scarecrow challenged his struggle with fear.
 The Riddler challenged the power of his mind.
 And Joker?
 Fuhgettabout it!
 The greatest fictional anarchist of all times held Batman for ransom against his longing for justice and order.

 So, with that, I end with this …

 How awesome is it that a cosmic collision with another “grieving mom” not only made me smile, but also reminded of how effing proud I am of the cloak I wear that no one sees!